 Why Default Planning Is Risky

 This “default” planning can be especially dangerous for blended families.
-Without proper planning, children of the first spouse to die may be inadvertently disinherited.
+Without proper planning, the children of the first spouse to die may be inadvertently disinherited.
 For this reason, anyone with kids should involve their partner and co-parent in their estate planning process.
 Even if you keep other aspects of your lives separate from one another, it’s important to get on the same page about your legacy and the property you’ll leave behind.

 What Estate Plans Can I Handle Alone?